New Texas law criminalizes drone use near animal farms

 House Bill 1643 makes it a crime to operate a drone over “concentrated animal feeding operations,” as well as telecommunication facilities and certain oil and gas facilities.
 Full Story

-Andy Duehren is a 2017 newsletters fellow for the Texas Tribune.
+Andy Duehren was a 2017 newsletters fellow at The Texas Tribune.
 Previously, he covered the Connecticut state house for the Hartford Courant and wrote a vaguely amusing travel guide for Let’s Go student travel guides.
-A Massachusetts native, he’ll be a senior at Harvard in the fall, where he studies History and Literature and is the managing editor of The Crimson.
+A Massachusetts native, he graduated from Harvard, where he studied history and literature and was the managing editor of The Crimson.

 House Bill 1643 makes it a crime to operate a drone over “concentrated animal feeding operations,” as well as telecommunication facilities and certain oil and gas facilities.
 Full Story